 Program Description: The Professional Pilot program is an FAA 141-approved course of study which provides aviation students the opportunity to obtain Private, Commercial, Instrument, and Certified Flight Instructor ratings.
-The student may elect to obtain Multi-engine Commercial and Multi-engine Instrument ratings.
+The student may elect to obtain Multi-engine and Multiengine Instrument ratings.
 As an aviation student, you will study, in-depth, the intricacies of the challenging and exciting world of aviation.
-Available on sight is the CATS, Computer Assisted Testing Service.
+Available on sight is the CATS (Computer Assisted Testing Service).
 With this service, you can conveniently take the required FAA written tests for each rating and immediately know the results.

-Required courses of study include basic and advanced aerodynamics, pre- and postflight procedures, airport operations, including radio communications, traffic pattern operations, airport/runway markings and lighting.
+Required courses of study include basic and advanced aerodynamics, pre- and post-flight procedures, airport operations, including radio communications, traffic pattern, airport/runway markings and lighting.
 Navigation (radio and visual), basic and advanced flight maneuvers, basic and advanced instrument maneuvers, emergency procedures, night flight operations and basic aircraft mechanical theory will be studied as well.
-You not only learn to fly single-engine aircraft, but have the opportunity to further your aviation experience in high-performance, complex and multi-engine aircraft.
+You not only learn to fly single-engine aircraft, but have the opportunity to further your aviation experience in high-performance, complex and multi-engine aircraft!

-Upon completion of the program, the aviation graduate receives an Associate of Science Degree in Professional Pilot.
-This program is offered each fall and spring with the exception of flight labs that are offered year-round.
-Professional Pilot graduates are prepared for entry-level employment as Certified Flight Instructors - the primary starting position for new, professional pilots.
+Upon completion of the program, the aviation graduate receives an Associate of Professional Studies Degree in Professional Pilot.
+This program is offered each fall and spring.
+Graduates are prepared for entry-level employment as Certified Flight Instructors or may opt for Multi- Engine VFR and IFR certifications.
 Other entry-level positions include sightseeing, pipeline/powerline patrol, and banner towing.
-Aviation career guidance and internet job-search access are available through the flight staff.
-Students who possess aviation ratings may obtain credit for courses through the advanced standing process.